Trainwreck’s blow doesn’t shred Epione’s arm off. Instead, Epione stops him dead in his tracks.

 “Hundreds of yards, but I couldn’t tell you who’s feeling the emotion, just what it is.”

 Bedevil sits me back down with an invisible tendril.
 She struggles to right herself.
 Her face is pale, her head beaded with sweat.
-“You need to train, not go on a wild goose chase.
-Gabe, you flew, and didn’t even know you did that.
-You don’t have all the power Megajoule had.”
+“You need to rest, not go on a wild goose chase.
+Gabe, you’ve burnt yourself out.”
 She winces and looks out the window.
-“So we need to train.
+“So we need to figure out how to recover.
 I know your power, I can help.”

-“A power’s like a muscle,” Bedevil says.
-“You just need to train it more.
+“Some people have this thing where they put blocks on their power,” Bedevil says.
+“You just need to rest and train around your block.
 And you, little miss badass, if you aren’t sure of everything you can do, we should figure that out.”

-Epione grins over her seat.
+Epione smiles over her seat.
 “We’re gonna train together?”

 “Not today, tomorrow,” Bedevil says.